isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [NL.25: Don't use `void` as an argument type](#Rl-void)

 Most of these rules are aesthetic and programmers hold strong opinions.
 IDEs also tend to have defaults and a range of alternatives.
 These rules are suggested defaults to follow unless you have reasons not to.

+We have had comments to the effect that naming and layout are so personal and/or arbitrary that we should not try to "legislate" them.
+We are not "legislating" (see the previous paragraph).
+However, we have had many requests for a set of naming and layout conventions to use when there are no external constraints.

 More specific and detailed rules are easier to enforce.